ChandrikaLY99/561_FinalProject/README.md

 We trained and evaluated multiple classifiers, including:
 ------------------
-Logistic Regression
-Decision Trees
-XGBoost
-Naive Bayes
-Random Forest

-XGBoost gave the best performance
+Logistic Regression, Decision Trees, XGBoost, Naive Bayes, Random Forest Amongst all the models, XGBoost gave the best performance